Uncertainty-Aware Bayes' Rule and Its Applications: Introduction

-\item Leveraging the maximum entropy scheme to adjust, and therefore balance the relative importance between, the prior distribution $p(\bm \theta)$ and the data distribution $p(\bm y |\bm \theta)$ \citep{wang2022distributionally}.
-To be specific, if the prior distribution $p(\bm \theta)$ is uncertain, we replace it with the maximum entropy distribution within its neighbor (e.g., a distributional ball), thus downweighting the impact of the prior belief on the posterior distribution.
+\item Leveraging the maximum entropy scheme to adjust, and hence balance the relative importance between, the prior distribution $p(\bm \theta)$ and the data distribution $p(\bm y |\bm \theta)$ \citep{wang2022distributionally}.
+To be specific, if $p(\bm \theta)$ is uncertain, we replace it with the maximum entropy distribution within its neighbor (e.g., a distributional ball), thus downweighting the impact of the prior belief on the posterior distribution.
 That is, in calculating the posterior distribution using \eqref{eq:bayes-rule}, the prior distribution $p(\bm \theta)$ is replaced with the following maximum entropy distribution $f^*(\bm \theta)$:

 where $S(f(\bm \theta), p(\bm \theta))$ defines a similarity measure between two distributions $f(\bm \theta)$ and $p(\bm \theta)$, and $\epsilon \ge 0$ is the uncertainty quantification level of $p(\bm \theta)$.
 The larger the radius $\epsilon$ is, the larger the entropy of $f^*(\bm \theta)$ is, and therefore, the more uniformly $f^*(\bm \theta)$ spreads on $\Theta$ and the more the prior distribution $p(\bm \theta)$ is downweighted.
 The same operation applies to the data distribution $p(\bm y |\bm \theta)$ for every $\vec \theta$, if it is uncertain, to reduce the impact of the data distribution on the posterior distribution.
 As a result, the relative importance of the prior distribution and the data distribution is determined by their corresponding uncertainty radii.
-Note that, in this case, the Bayes' rule \eqref{eq:bayes-rule} is not altered as well.
+Note that, in this case, Bayes' rule \eqref{eq:bayes-rule} is not altered as well.